linode/apl-docs/blog/2021-03-11-universal-opa-policy-development.md

 The generated yaml files are streamed into Conftest and policies are tested one by one.

 By examining the log message, we can see that the container-limits policy is marking two resources as failures.
-Now all we have to do is modify the templates to provide a “sensitive” amount of resource limits to the indicated containers and our policy checks will pass successfully!
+Now all we have to do is modify the templates to provide a "sensitive" amount of resource limits to the indicated containers and our policy checks will pass successfully!
 Hooray

-This is pretty useful if you want to adopt new helm applications, but don’t want to deploy anything to the cluster unless it’s well-examined for any violations.
+This is pretty useful if you want to adopt new helm applications, but don't want to deploy anything to the cluster unless it's well-examined for any violations.
 Conftest supports passing values to the policies using the –data option, which allows policy designers to configure different settings through parameters.
 Parameters can help us control any aspect of creating configurable rules for resources.
 I will return to that in a moment.

 ## Running Gatekeeper